moncla-lab/illumina-pipeline/DOCUMENTATION.md

 Generates annotated protein sequences for downstream functional analysis or quality checks.

+### `check_consensus_summary`

+Compares consensus sequences between the penultimate and final remapping iterations to identify positions where the consensus changed.

+The iterative remapping process can sometimes produce confusing results at bases where the consensus sequence differs between successive remapping rounds.
+This occurs when reads that are dropped in previous iterations now have a better reference to map to and show up in successive ones.
+It can results in ambiguous bases being called as well as bases flipping when more intrahost variation is properly mapped.
+Such inconsistencies can indicate regions of the genome where the reference used for remapping may not be optimal.

+- **Input**:
+  - Two consensus FASTA files: one from the penultimate remapping round and one from the final remapping round.

+- **Output**:
+  - `consensus_summary.tsv`: Per-replicate report listing all positions where consensus sequences differ between remapping iterations.

+- **Function**: `compare_remappings_io(...)`
+  - Compares consensus sequences position by position between the two remapping stages.
+  - Reports the sample, replicate, segment, position (1-based), and the differing bases.
+  - Creates an empty file with headers if no differences are found.

+- **Aggregation**: Individual replicate reports are aggregated at the sample level (`aggregate_sample_consensus_summary`) and then across all samples (`aggregate_all_consensus_summary`) to produce the final project-wide `consensus_summary_report.tsv`.

+This step helps identify potentially problematic regions where the consensus is not reliable, which may require manual review or identification of a suitable reference.

 ### `annotate_varscan`

 Annotates SNPs called by VarScan with amino acid consequences using coding region context.